 - The fifth expansion, released in November 2014, is Warlords of Draenor.
 Raised the level cap to 100 and sent players to an Alternate Timeline version of Draenor in which Garrosh Hellscream travels through time to stop the Old Horde from drinking the blood of Mannoroth.
 His Iron Horde, equipped with modern technology, now threatens to storm through the Dark Portal to conquer present-day Azeroth.
 While exploring Draenor, players build and customize their own Garrisons and interact with legendary characters such as Grommash Hellscream and Ner'zhul.
 The expansion also features redesigned models for all the classic character races.
 The final dungeon was Hellfire Citadel, where players must defeat Archimonde.

 - The sixth expansion, Legion, was released in August 2016, raising the level cap to 110, and sending players to the Broken Isles in the Great Sea to do battle with the Burning Legion, which is attempting its third invasion of Azeroth.
+The invasion notably leads to the deaths of a number of major characters, leading to both the Alliance and Horde falling under new leadership.
 Features of this expansion include the new Demon Hunter hero class, a revamped honor system, class-based orders headed by players, and a specialization-based artifact-quality weapon, which has its own plotline and scales along with the player over the course of the expansion.
+The final patch saw the Draenei homeworld of Argus also open up for exploration.

 - The seventh expansion, Battle for Azeroth, released in August 2018.
-It centers on a full-blown Alliance/Horde conflict, with both factions taking full control of the Eastern kingdoms and Kalimdor respectively (most notably, the Alliance aims at retaking the kingdom of Lordaeron, which was destroyed in Warcraft III and inhabited by the Forsaken since).
-It raises the level cap to 120, introduces the islands of Kul Tiras and Zandalar, and adds new race alternatives for each faction, which can only be unlocked through quests.
+It centers on a full-blown Alliance/Horde conflict, with both factions taking full control of the Eastern kingdoms and Kalimdor respectively (most notably, the Alliance aims at retaking the kingdom of Lordaeron, which was destroyed in Warcraft III and inhabited by the Forsaken since, while the Horde invades and destroys the Night Elf capital of Darnassus).
+It raises the level cap to 120, introduces the islands of Kul Tiras and Zandalar, and adds a number of allied racesnote for each faction, which can only be unlocked through quests.